SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 The keys for this dictionary are of type ``String``, and the values are of type ``Int``.
-Both of these types are value types in Swift, and so the keys and values are also copied when the dictionary copy takes place.
+Both types are value types in Swift, and so the keys and values are also copied when the dictionary copy takes place.

 You can prove that the ``ages`` dictionary has been copied